-The Tri-County High School Leadership Institute is a 9 month leadership program for outstanding high school students ages 16-18.
-The program combines hands-on education, meaningful service, local accomplished speakers and seminars, and an unforgettable learning experience for a year that students will describe as a “powerful learning experience.”
+The Tri-County High School Leadership Institute is a 6 month leadership program for outstanding high school students ages 16-18.
+The program combines hands-on education, meaningful service, local accomplished speakers and seminars, and an unforgettable learning experience for a spring semester that students will describe as a “powerful learning experience.”

 Our Tri-County Student Leadership Institute will be offered to high school sophomores, juniors, and seniors from Bedford, Somerset and Cambria Counties.
-The Institute staff will create an environment that includes instruction emphasizing a leadership development curriculum, while actively participating in and reflecting on experiences that benefit both the community and the students through service.
-Institute staff will highlight the importance of community leadership and how it impacts tomorrow’s future.
+The Institute staff has created an environment that will include instruction emphasizing a leadership development curriculum, participation in experiences that benefit both the community and the students through service.
+Institute staff is committed to highlighting the importance of community leadership and how it impacts tomorrow’s future

-The Tri-County Student Leadership Institute will serve as a type of Saturday Academy, occurring on selected Saturdays from 9 a.m. to 2 p.m. during the Academic Year, with special weekday events interspersed throughout.
+The Tri-County Student Leadership Institute will serve as a type of Saturday Academy, occurring on selected Saturdays from 9 a.m. to 2 p.m. during the spring semester, with special weekday events interspersed throughout.
 All sessions will be held at Mount Aloysius College when not engaged in a site visit.
 The participants will receive instruction on subjects like networking, character building, leadership and management styles and internships.
-The curriculum is specifically designed to allow the students to learn through hands-on interaction with local business leaders from the community.
-We believe that this kind of interactive, engaging program will meet the needs of the Youthful Direction Initiative to increase civic pride and potentially reduce population egress of local youth.

 The Tri-County Leadership Institute is collaboration between the Community Foundation of the Alleghenies and Mount Aloysius College.